– Victoria and South Australia become the founding members of the All Australia Mens Netball Association (AAMNA).

 – Victoria win all six divisions at the Australian Championships in Melbourne.

-– Victoria win all six divisions at the Australian Championships for the second year running.
+– Victoria win all six divisions at the Australian Championships for the second year in a row.

 – Association renamed to the Australian Men’s & Mixed Netball Association (AMMNA).